fangkangmi/japanese-lyric-learner/README.md

 # Lyric Learn

-Lyric Learn is a Python application designed to help users learn song lyrics.
-This README provides an overview of the project, how to set it up, and how to use it.
+Japanese Lyric Learner is a Python application designed to analyze Japanese song lyrics.
+It uses the OpenAI API to provide detailed translations and explanations of the lyrics.

 ## Features

-- Display song lyrics
+- Analyzes Japanese song lyrics in batches.
-- Interactive learning mode
+- Provides accurate translations and detailed explanations of grammar and key vocabulary.
-- Progress tracking
+- Saves the analysis results to output files.

 ## Requirements